denizumutdereli/bayesian-sentimental-analysis-saas-full/README.md

 This was a full completed SaaS project with Laravel from scratch which I developed about 7 years ago.

+<i> -- Since this project is from a very old version, there may be some security issues.
+Please be careful.</i>

 The main aim of this project was to provide Bayesian sentimental analysis as a service to the clients.
 Clients were able to configure different different bayesian (n-gram models with wizards) domains and could use it on different data sources.
 The service could be provided over Rest API or by client dashboards.